 - Class Story to update parents through photos and videos of the whole class

-- Comment on student reports to keep everyone informed
+- Comment on student reports keeping everyone informed

 - Free for teachers forever!